Bicom questions & answers

 How long does therapy take?

 If we see the many layers of illness as being like the layers of an onion, each one has to be peeled away to expose and clear the previous layer or underlying cause.
-And if there are many aspects to each layer – such as multiple infections or many intolerances – they will each need therapy.
-And with core food intolerances (commonly to gluten or to milk proteins) the body may require more support than acquired intolerances.
+And if there are many aspects to each layer, the body may require more support than acquired intolerances.

 During bioresonance therapy of chronic conditions, improvement can occur unevenly, with periods of vast improvement sometimes followed by slower gains.
 This is partly because different levels of damage to the various organ systems will take differing recovery times.